+For hemolysis, + indicates hemolytic, - indicates non-hemolytic.
+For motility, + indicates motile, - indicates non-motile.
+For gamma phase susceptibility, + indicates susceptible, - indicates resistant.
+For Penicillin G, S indicates susceptible, R indicates resistant.
+For capsule, + indicates capsule is produced in vitro, indicates capsule is absent.

-Spores of B. anthracis and, likely, B. cereus biovar anthracis are the infectious particles of anthrax.
+Spores of B. anthracis and B. cereus biovar anthracis are the infectious particles of anthrax.
 Spores are dormant, or inactive, until they reach the inside of a host’s body (Goel 2015).
 They can survive in harsh environments and can survive for many years (Goel 2015).
 Because of these characteristics, they can be produced and dispersed as a biological weapon.
-The vegetative form of B. anthracis and, presumably, B. cereus biovar anthracis, are not believed to cause the disease, but spores are considered the disease contagion (Giorno et al. 2007).
+The vegetative form of B. anthracis and B. cereus biovar anthracis, are not believed to cause the disease, but spores are considered the disease contagion (Giorno et al. 2007).
 Spores are produced from the vegetative form of the bacteria in nutrient-poor conditions (Giorno et al. 2007).
 During sporulation, vegetative metabolism slows, and a series of sigma factors are expressed and activated leading to the expression of mRNAs that are responsible for spore development (Giorno et al. 2007).
 This results in the production of metabolically inactive spores that have highly ordered structure, which allows them to survive over long periods (Giorno et al. 2007, Liu et al. 2004).
 This highly ordered structure also allows them to be stable in harsh environmental conditions.
 Spores recognize specific amino acids and nucleosides inside of the host and germinate when the host’s cells engulf them (Goel 2015; Giorno et al. 2007).
 The germination process includes hydration of the spore core, expulsion of calcium ions and dipicolinic acid, breaking of the spore’s cortex and coat, and recommencing of vegetative metabolism (Giorno et al. 2007, Liu et al. 2004).
 During this process, the cells begin to produce its virulence factors, which cause many reactions in the host’s body ending in death (Giorno et al. 2007, Liu et al. 2004).
 These processes have been well studied in B. anthracis.
 It is necessary to confirm that B. cereus biovar anthracis has the same or similar sporulation characteristics and kinetics in order to confirm the growth and pathogenic mechanisms are similar.

 Since spores are the infectious form of B. anthracis, many laboratories study spore biology.
 In order to study spores, it is necessary for the bacteria’s vegetative cells to sporulate on a consistent basis.
 This is accomplished using specialized sporulation media.
 There are many types of media used across many laboratories that induce sporulation.
 The common ingredients across these media are metals, glucose, inorganic salts, and a low-nutrient broth.
 The most commonly used sporulation media for B. anthracis are Leighton-Doi medium and Modified G medium (Kim et al. 1974; Leighton and Doi 1970; Hornstra et al. 2006).
-Y1 has been used for B. cereus but is a much richer medium consisting of a wider variety of salts and metals (Hornstra et al. 2006).
+Y1 has been used for B. cereus and is a much richer medium consisting of a wider variety of salts and metals (Hornstra et al. 2006).
 Since the sporulation of B. cereus biovar anthracis has not been studied in various media, it is necessary to test various media in order to determine if there is a difference in sporulation kinetics and which medium results in the highest proportion of heat-resistant spores.
 From there, assumptions can be made about the sporulation process, the ingredients required to induce sporulation, and how it differs from B. anthracis.